Pyrotechnics: Consumer pyrotechnics

 Consumer pyrotechnics are devices readily available for purchase to the general public with little or no special licensing or training.
 These items are considered relatively low hazard devices but, like all pyrotechnics, can still be hazardous and should be stored, handled and used appropriately.
 Some of the most common examples of consumer pyrotechnics encountered include recreational fireworks (including whistling and sparking types), model rocket motors, highway and marine distress flares, sparklers and caps for toy guns.
 Pyrotechnics are also indirectly involved in other consumer products such as powder actuated nail guns, ammunition for firearms, and modern fireplaces.
 Some types, including bird scarers, shell crackers, whistle crackers and flares, may be designed to be fired from a 12-gauge pistol or rifle.

 Safety

-Pyrotechnics are dangerous and must be handled and used properly.
-Recently, several high-profile incidents involving pyrotechnics have re-enforced the need to respect these explosives at all times.
+Pyrotechnics are dangerous if not used properly and must be handled and used properly.
 Proximate pyrotechnics is an area of expertise that requires additional training beyond that of other professional pyrotechnics areas and the use of devices specifically manufactured for indoor, close proximity use.
+Despite this, accidents can still happen due to the use of low-quality product, or due to an unexpected event, or even due to an error on the part of the operator.